sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-integrate-card/cp-portal-cloud-foundry-integrate-card.md

 ### Add a header in your page

-1. Go back to the Site Manager using the back arrow.
+1. Go back to the Site Manager by using the back arrow.

     <!-- border -->![Back to Site Manager](21-go-back.png)